Distributed Task Allocation for Multi-Agent Systems: A Submodular Optimization Approach: Acknowledgments

 \subsubsection{Proof of Theorem \ref{theorem5}}

-To analyze the computational complexity of Algorithm \ref{alg:DGBA}, we examine the execution of each step over the $T$ time steps.
+To analyze the computational complexity of Algorithm \ref{alg:DGBA}, we examine the execution of each step over the $T$ time steps (Line 4).

-\begin{itemize} \item \textit{Time Complexity Analysis:} In Algorithm \ref{alg:DGBA}, the time complexity for each agent is influenced by operations at each time step.
-For the assignment phase (Algorithm \ref{alg:DGBA1}), each agent should compute marginal utilities for all available tasks, resulting in a time complexity of at most $O(M)$ per agent.
-In Algorithm \ref{alg:DGBA2}, agent $i$ communicates with its neighbors at time step $t$, incurring a time complexity of $O(|\mathcal{N}_i(t)|)$.
-In the worst-case scenario, where each agent communicates with every other agent, the time complexity of $O(N)$ per agent for the communication phase.
-The implementation and update phase (Algorithm \ref{alg:DGBA3}) typically involves constant-time updates for each agent's current task assignment and state, hence $O(1)$ per agent.
-Since there are $N$ agents, the total time complexity for all agents is $O(N^2 + NM)$.
+\textbf{(1) Time Complexity Analysis:} The total complexity is $T$ times the complexity of a single time step (the \texttt{while} loop, Line 3).
+We analyze the work done by all $N$ agents within one time step $t$, assuming the consensus loop (Line 3) converges.
+In the \textit{Assignment} Phase (Lines 4-11), each agent computes marginal utilities.
+The \texttt{for} loop (Lines 6-8) iterates over at most $M$ tasks, resulting in a time complexity of $O(M)$ per agent.
+In the \textit{Communication} Phase (Lines 12-23), each agent communicates with its neighbors (Lines 12-16), incurring a time complexity of $O(|\mathcal{N}_i(t)|)$.
+In the worst-case (a fully connected graph), this is $O(N)$ per agent.
+The \textit{Implementation} Phase (Lines 24-26) involves constant-time updates, hence $O(1)$ per agent.
+Assuming the consensus loop (Line 3) iterations are bounded, the total time complexity for all $N$ agents at each time step $t$ is dominated by the assignment ($N$ agents $\times$ $O(M)$ tasks) and communication ($N$ agents $\times$ $O(N)$ neighbors), yielding $O(N^2 + NM)$.
+Therefore, the total time complexity over $T$ steps is $O(T(N^2 + NM))$.

-\item \textit{Space Complexity Analysis:} The space complexity of Algorithm \ref{alg:DGBA} is determined by the data structures maintained by each agent and the communication network.
-Each agent maintains an allocation bundle ($\mathbf{W}_i$), a utility bundle ($\mathbf{B}_i$), and a finalization bundle ($\mathbf{F}_i$), each requiring $O(N)$ space to track the task allocations, utilities, and finalization status for all agents.
-Since there are $N$ agents, the total space required for these structures is $O(N^2)$.
-Additionally, each agent requires $O(M)$ space to store attributes for $M$ targets.
-The adjacency matrix $\mathcal{A}(t)$ demands $O(N^2)$ space.
-Consequently, the overall space complexity of the proposed DGBA is $O(N^2 + M)$. \end{itemize}
+\textbf{(2) Space Complexity Analysis:} The space complexity is determined by the data structures maintained by each agent.
+Each agent maintains an allocation bundle ($\mathbf{W}_i$), a utility bundle ($\mathbf{B}_i$), and a finalization bundle ($\mathbf{F}_i$) (Line 1), each requires $O(N)$ space to track the status of all other agents.
+Given $N$ agents, the total space for all bundles is $O(N^2)$.
+Additionally, each agent requires storage for the attributes of $M$ targets (to perform the computation in Lines 6-8), which requires $O(M)$ space.
+The adjacency matrix $\mathcal{A}(t)$ also requires $O(N^2)$ space.
+Consequently, the total space complexity of the proposed DGBA is $O(N^2 + M)$.